Canada’s women’s hockey team has been riding a coaching carousel for the past decade.

 Ryan took over as Canada’s head coach for the final three games of the Rivalry Series against the Americans in 2020.
 While Canada won Ryan’s official debut as head coach by a score of 3-2, the team dropped the last two games of the series, losing four of the five total games.

-Ryan was set to return to his home province for the 2020 IIHF Women’s World Championship, which was scheduled to take place in Halifax and Truro.
-However, the COVID-19 pandemic ultimately cancelled the tournament, and has also largely kept Canada off the ice for the past year.
+Ryan was set to return to his home province this past spring for the IIHF Women’s World Championship, which was scheduled to take place in Halifax and Truro.
+However, the government of Nova Scotia ultimately cancelled the tournament, resulting in it being rescheduled and moved to Calgary in August.